alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 **Previously in the series**: [List is a monad (Part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/) and [Monads in C# (Part 2): Result](https://alexyorke.github.io/2025/09/13/monads-in-c-sharp-part-2-result-either/)

-Earlier articles in this series explained `Map` / `FlatMap` chaining, but did not focus on callbacks that interact with the outside world.
+Earlier articles in this series explained `Map` / `FlatMap` chaining.
+This one focuses on what changes once callbacks perform effects.

 Useful programs perform effects somewhere.
 Here, an *effect* is behavior such as printing, writing a file, calling a service, or observing time or randomness.
 A function is *pure* when the same inputs produce the same result and evaluation produces no observable behavior beyond that result.